-In some cases, licking behavior signs hunger; however, if you understand that it is an obsessive licking, visit a vet.
+In some cases, licking behavior is signs of hunger; however, if you understand that it is an obsessive licking, visit a vet.

 You should know when licking the air is normal for your dog to understand when it is time to go to a vet.
 So, here are three situations when it is okay for your dog to lick the air: